Journal of Dance and Somatic Practices

 Notes for contributors

-Contributors need to work within the existing Journal template in terms of design and lay-out (see above).
-More playful contributions are welcomed, particularly those that include images, but if a contributor has a particular idea in mind that might deviate from the template they must contact the Editor first to discuss the possibilities and prior to submitting a contribution that is necessarily dependent on a lay-out that deviates from the template.
+Contributors need to work within the existing Journal template in terms of design and layout.
+More playful contributions are welcomed, particularly those that include images, but if a contributor has a particular idea in mind that might deviate from the template they must contact an Editor first to discuss the possibilities and prior to submitting a contribution that is necessarily dependent on a lay-out that deviates from the template.
 (View information on all accepted submission formats)

 Marie-Louise Crawley, Natalie Garrett Brown, Lily Hayward-Smith and Eugenia Kim